 Some of the ways we protect personal information include:

-- Yamaha staff are trained in how to keep your information secure.
+- training Yamaha staff on how to keep your information secure;

 - maintaining technology products to prevent unauthorised computer access including identifiers and passwords; and

 You have the right to access and correct your personal information held by us.

 If you request Yamaha to correct personal information we hold in relation to you, we will take reasonable steps to correct the personal information to ensure that, having regard to the purpose for which it is held, the information is accurate, up to date, complete, relevant and not misleading.

 Information can be accessed, and a request to correct the personal information made, by contacting Yamaha’s Privacy Officer on 0800 926 242 or by emailing email@example.com.